priyajotgill2003/Sampling/README.md

 List of tasks:

- Download the dataset
+ -Download the dataset

- Convert it into balanced dataset
+ -Convert it into balanced dataset

- Create 5 samples
+ -Create 5 samples

- Apply 5 different sampling techniques on five different ML models
+ -Apply 5 different sampling techniques on five different ML models

 Discussion: